Martin Scorsese and Robert De Niro: The Irishman (2019)

-Killers of the Flower Moon
+Killers of the Flower Moon (2023)

 In October 2018, it was announced that DiCaprio and Scorsese were re-teaming for a film adaptation of David Grann's Killers of the Flower Moon, about the Osage Indian murders.
 In summer 2019, it was confirmed that Robert De Niro will star alongside DiCaprio.
 Shooting was postponed from its original start date due to the COVID-19 pandemic, but ultimately began in April 2021.

 Other

 De Niro and Scorsese both lend their voices as supporting characters in the 2004 animated film Shark Tale.
 De Niro voices Don Lino, a shark and leader of an Italian-style mob.
 Scorsese voices Sykes, a pufferfish and loan shark, who once worked with Don Lino.
 As do all the other significant characters in the film, Don Lino and Sykes are animated to somewhat resemble or caricaturize their voice actors.

-De Niro and Scorsese also co-star (albeit Scorsese has a relatively minor supporting role) in Irwin Winkler’s 1991 film Guilty by Suspicion.
+De Niro and Scorsese also co-star (albeit Scorsese has a relatively minor supporting role) in Irwin Winkler's 1991 film Guilty by Suspicion.
 Winkler had previously worked as a producer on such Scorsese-De Niro collaborations as New York, New York, Raging Bull and Goodfellas.

+In 1993, Scorsese produced (but did not direct) Mad Dog and Glory, a film starring De Niro.
+In 2013, he executive produced The Family, also starring De Niro.
+Taken altogether, these films bring the number of films on which both Scorsese and De Niro have worked up to fifteen.